 Can I register for more than one course in any one week?No. Most of the courses involve day-long participation in a chosen course.

 How many people attend a course?It depends on the time of year.
-Our Easter, July and August courses can be very busy with sixty people or more.
+Our Easter, July and August courses can be very busy with seventy participants or more.
 Our summer school in language and culture is our busiest week; we usually have over a hundred people in eight different levels.
-June courses may only have twenty to thirty participants per course.
+June courses may only have thirty to fifty participants per course.

 May I stay for more than one week?Of course!
 Many participants register for two or more weeks.
 Some may do an Irish course for two weeks and follow with an activity course such as walking or flute or vice-versa.
 If you are doing Irish for more than one week, it is usually possible to advance a level each subsequent week.
 This, of course, depends on your own progress and aptitude.
 Some, especially those beginning or returning to the language, decide to do the same level again for further reinforcement.
 We do advise those planning to do Irish for more than four weeks, to take a break after the third week and possibly do another activity.
 The courses are intensive and demanding—but again it does depend on your personal stamina and determination.